Mithgol/node-fido2twi/README.md

 In the text of the posted tweet (i.e. of the microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
 However, unfortunately, Twitter does not understand the schemes of [FGHI URL](https://github.com/Mithgol/FGHI-URL/) format for Fidonet URLs.
 Therefore an intermediate web page (containing the necessary FGHI URL and the whole Fidonet message) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.

-Currently this application is not designed to send the “extended” version of tweets that was introduced in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
+Currently this application is not designed to send the “extended” version of tweets that was introduced by Twitter in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
 However, it would not make any difference because IPFS URLs are not eligible to appear in the endings of “extended” tweets anyway.

 ## Requirements

 * This application (`fido2twi`) is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
 Some ECMAScript 2016 features are used, and thus a relatively recent Node.js (version 6.0.0 or newer) is required.
 The application is tested on the most recent stable version of Node.js.

-* Сurrently `fido2twi` requires a properly configured (and running) [IPFS](https://ipfs.io/) daemon (such as [`go-ipfs`](https://github.com/ipfs/go-ipfs/) for example) which is used by `fido2twi` as a storage of generated web pages.
+* Сurrently `fido2twi` requires a properly configured (and running) [IPFS](https://ipfs.io/) daemon (such as [`go-ipfs`](https://github.com/ipfs/go-ipfs/) for example) because `fido2twi` uses IPFS as a permanent storage of generated web pages.

 * Сurrently `fido2twi` supports only the JAM [(Joaquim-Andrew-Mats)](https://github.com/Mithgol/node-fidonet-jam/blob/master/JAM.txt) type of Fidonet message bases.